Drug-eluting stent: DES placement

-Modern catheter/stent systems are integrated medical devices, made of a guidewire, catheter, balloon, and stent.
+Current-generation catheter/stent systems are integrated medical devices, made of a guidewire, catheter, balloon, and stent.
 The stent tube mesh is initially collapsed onto the balloon of the device, and it is small enough to be passed through relatively narrow peripheral arteries.
-When in position, the balloon is inflated by introducing physiological saline, and this pushes the overlaying stent firmly into the diseased artery wall, inflation time and pressure are recorded during this placement procedure.
+When in position, the balloon is inflated by introducing physiological saline, and this pushes the overlaying stent firmly into the diseased artery wall, the duration of balloon inflation and inflation pressure are recorded during this placement procedure.
 After placement, the balloon is deflated, and the insertion device is removed from the body, leaving the expanded stent in place and supporting the expanded artery.

 The interventional cardiologist decides how to treat the blockage in the best way during the PCI/DES placement, based on real-time data.
 The cardiologist uses imaging data provided by both intravascular ultrasound (IVUS), and fluoroscopic imaging (combined with a radiopaque dye).
 During the procedure, the information obtained from these two sources enables the cardiologist to track the path of the catheter-DES device as it moves through the arterial blood vessels.
 This information also helps determine both the location and characteristics of any plaque causing narrowing in the arteries.
 Data from these two techniques is used to correctly position the stent and to obtain detailed information relating to the coronary arterial anatomy.
 Given that this anatomy varies greatly among individuals, having this information becomes a prerequisite for effective treatment.
 The obtained data is recorded on video and may be used in cases when further treatment is needed.